What Are RFID Blocking Wallets and Why You Need One

 Homeland Security Issues Of RFID Chips In Passports

-In theory a terrorist or criminal could sniff your passport, print a fake one with his picture and use it for illegal activity although there have not been any cases found yet.
+In theory a terrorist or criminal could sniff your passport or company access card, print a fake one with his picture and use it for illegal activity.

 You can protect the contents of your wallet by using an RFID blocking wallet that contains a metallic fabric that absorbs the radio waves from hackers transmitters.